-Week 30 Pregnancy: Weight
+Week 30 Pregnancy: Baby’s Growth and Yours

 Your baby is fully developed now, and her body is working to fine-tune the details in preparation for birth!
 Developmental changes at week 30 include:

-- Baby gains about a half pound each week from now until birth
+- Baby gains about a half pound each week from now until birth.

-- The surface of baby’s brain is developing wrinkly grooves as the amount of brain tissue increases
+- The surface of baby’s brain is developing wrinkly grooves as the amount of brain tissue increases.

-- Baby’s bone marrow is now starting to produce the red blood cells (prior to this, the spleen produced the red blood cells)
+- Baby’s bone marrow is now starting to produce the red blood cells.
+(Prior to this, the spleen produced the red blood cells.)

 Week 30 Pregnancy: Pelvic Pressure